Ansar al-Sharia (Libya): Second Libyan Civil War

 Following prolonged tensions between Islamists and non-Islamists in Libya, on 16 May 2014 military forces loyal to General Khalifa Haftar launched a large-scale air and ground offensive codenamed Operation Dignity on Islamist militia groups in Benghazi, including Ansar al-Sharia.
 The offensive caused a country-wide military escalation that led to the beginning of the Second Libyan Civil War.

 After initial reverses, Ansar al-Sharia, and other Islamist and jihadist militias fighting together as the Shura Council of Benghazi Revolutionaries, launched a counteroffensive against units loyal to Haftar in the following months, largely driving them out of the city by August of the same year.
 After capturing several army bases in this offensive, Ansar al-Sharia posted images on the internet of the weapons and equipment that had been seized, including D-30 Howitzers, multiple rocket launchers, Strela 2 man-portable air-defense systems, large quantities of ammunition and vehicles.

 In late 2014, the group's leader, Mohamed al-Zahawi, died of wounds he had received from the fighting.
-In the months that followed, many members of Ansar al-Sharia, including the majority of its organisation in Sirte, reportedly defected to the Islamic State of Iraq and the Levant in Libya.
-On 30 March 2015, the group's chief Sharia jurist, Abu Abdullah Al-Libi, pledged allegiance to ISIL, and defected with a number of fighters.
+In the months that followed, many members of Ansar al-Sharia, including the majority of its organisation in Sirte, reportedly defected to the Islamic State in Libya.
+On 30 March 2015, the group's chief Sharia jurist, Abu Abdullah Al-Libi, pledged allegiance to IS, and defected with a number of fighters.
 Ansar al-Sharia quickly announced that Abu Tamim al Libi had been selected as his replacement.
-For several years thereafter the group retained its independence from ISIL, but continued losses through casualties in fighting the Libyan National Army under Khalifa Haftar and further defections to ISIL, brought them to dissolution in 2017, with many of the remaining fighters going to ISIL.
+For several years thereafter the group retained its independence from IS, but continued losses through casualties in fighting the Libyan National Army under Khalifa Haftar and further defections to IS, brought them to dissolution in 2017, with many of the remaining fighters going to IS.

 The 2015 kidnapping and beheading of 21 Egyptian Copts in Libya for being "people of the cross, followers of the hostile Egyptian [Coptic] church," has been blamed on Ansar al-Sharia by Carol E.B.
 Choksy and Jamsheed K. Choksy of World Affairs.